elmerdotdev/ciccc-web-2-midterm/README.md

 You can create more features but your movie website should have at least these:

-- The website must be responsive.
+- **Responsive** - The website must be responsive and mobile-friendly.
-- The website should have a dark and light mode which the user can switch between by clicking on a button or icon.
+- **Dark/Light Mode** - The website should have a dark and light mode which the user can switch between by clicking on a button or icon.
-- The user should be able to search for movies/tv shows.
+- **Search** - The user should be able to search for movies/tv shows.
 You don't need to have a separate page to show the results.
 You can show it on the homepage depending on your design.

 ## Pages 📄

 You can create more pages but your movie website should have at least these:

 - **Homepage** - Your homepage should display trending movies and TV shows of the day.
-There should also be
 - **About** - Information about your movie website.

 ## Presentation 📽️